 Can I apply GrubEx before the rain?

-You can apply GrubEx just before it rains but you won’t need to water it in as you normally would when you apply the granules.
+You can apply GrubEx just before it rains, but you won’t need to water it as you normally would when applying the granules.
 Waiting for rain works best for lawns that are too big to water.
 You only need to ensure that you apply GrubEx any time between May and July.
 This protects your lawn from the next generation of grubs that appear during late summer.

 Caution: Watering in GrubEx after the application is the safest option rather than waiting for rain.
 Sometimes rain in two days is a prediction that won’t happen.
 Grub Ex does not work in hot and dry conditions.
 If GrubEx is not watered in after application, it will be ineffective and you will still have a Grub problem.